Skibookers is an AI-powered platform for planning and booking ski trips end-to-end

 1.1 Business context

-Research* showed that users are willing to spend up to 10 minutes on onboarding if the perceived value is high enough**
+The CEO's earlier research suggested users would spend up to 10 minutes on onboarding if the perceived value was high enough*.

 Parent company's data: 1.6M+ customers, 584 ski resorts.
 Operational data could power an AI-native recommendation layer.